 Shift from verbal sparring to understanding customer pain points

-As sales people, we occasionally tend to focus too much on our verbal sparring skills.
+As salespeople, we occasionally tend to focus too much on our verbal sparring skills.
 There is even a pre-conception that great verbal sparring skills are the entry ticket to a blossoming sales career.

 You actually need to double check the validity of this stratagem.

 If you aggressively argue with your prospect, you might get the prospect to agree with your point-of-view.
 You might even get your prospect to the point of saying ‘yes’.
-But this rarely means a progress in the right path, especially deal closures.
+But this rarely means progress in the right path, especially deal closures.
 Instead, you could try to focus on specific customer issues.

 Some level of verbal dexterity helps you meet the resistance in client resistance.
 But you shouldn’t expend yourself on beating-up a prospect.
 In that case, he may decide to just leave your business and never again deal with your business.

-Instead, you should start focusing on understand the specific customer pain points.
+Instead, you should start focusing on understanding the specific customer pain points.
 This will help you propose conclusive solutions to resolve customer problems.
 It will help you convince your prospects that you are concerned about resolving their problems.

 Infusing flexibility into your product offers

 You might be able to get a ‘Yes’ response for your generic offer.
-But if you are looking to excite the customer beyond, you should come-up with a well-throughout offer for that particular customer.
+But if you are looking to excite the customer beyond, you should come up with a well-throughout offer for that particular customer.

 With this method, you can provide the extra nudge to finish every deal in its most promising fashion.

-Setting-up and managing your sales Funnel
+Setting-up and managing your Sales Funnel

 Instead of considering ‘Yes’ as the final destination to a sales outcome, you could consider it as a midway point before the final deal closure.